yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 <figure>
 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/assets/Higgs.png" alt="Higgs boson decays to four muons" width="40%">
     <figcaption>
     Simulated data of two protons at 14 TeV "fused" to (eventually and mainly) four muons.
 The tracks of the other products of the collision are shown by lines and the energy deposited in the detector is shown in blue.
 Image creator: Lucas Taylor.
-    <br><small>The Higgs boson is produced in the collision.
-For the orginal picture and description, see <a href="https://cds.cern.ch/record/39444">image source</a>. </small></figcaption>
+(The famous Higgs boson is produced as an intermidiate product.
+For the orginal picture and description, see <a href="https://cds.cern.ch/record/39444">image source</a>.) </figcaption>
 </figure>